kaltun-dev/pp3--tic-tac-toe/README.md

  ### User Goals
  - user wants to Know the rules of the game before they start playing
  - user wants to Play the traditional classic tic tac toe online at ease
- - user wants to be able to play reapetdily if they wanted to and to restart the game.
+ - user wants to be able to play reapetdily if they wanted to and to be able to restart the game.
  - user wants to get notified if they won.
  - user wants to play a logical game that is error free.
  - user wants to know the various ways in which they can win the game.